EBI-predocs/research-software/README.md

 User guide
 ----------

+Setup instructions are available in the [config repository](https://github.com/EBI-predocs/config#setting-up-your-environment).
 In general, software should work out of the box.

-If it doesn't (or you would like something installed) open it as an issue and I'll see what I can do.
+If you have problems (or you would like something installed) open it as an issue and I'll see what I can do.

 Admin guide